Skip to Main Content

 Please complete the following steps to submit fingerprint impressions*:

-*Note: Your application will not be processed until your fingerprint impressions are sent to Accurate Biometrics and results from DOJ and FBI are received at CDI.
+*Note: Your application will not be processed until fingerprint results are received by CDI.

 Back to Top